-The school as the data controller are responsible to ensure that all Subject Access requests are actioned in the correct way and according to UKGDPR.
+The school, as the data controller, are responsible to ensure that all Subject Access requests are actioned in the correct way and according to UKGDPR.
+The school, as data controller, are responsible for their completion for all subject access requests and not the DPO.